inet-framework/inet-framework.github.io/GettingStarted.md

 * <a href="http://omnetpp.org/doc/inet/api-current/tutorials/wireless" target="_blank">Wireless Tutorial</a>

+Study the showcases that higlight how to use specific features in INET.

+* <a href="Showcases.html">INET Showcases</a>

 ### Modify Simulations or Create New Ones

 Armed with knowledge gained from experience in the previous steps, you should be